Atmospheric instability is a condition where the Earth’s atmosphere is generally considered to be unstable.

 - Very stable: temperature increases with altitude, a temperature inversion.
 Air at ground level is negatively buoyant and does not rise.
 If air is forced to rise, it will sink back towards the ground again.

 - Neutral: temperature is the same as the dry adiabatic lapse rate.
-I.e. if the air is forced to rise, it will cool at the same rate as the temperature around it drops.
+I.e., if the air is forced to rise, it will cool at the same rate as the temperature around it drops.
 It will be neutrally buoyant.

-- Very unstable: temperature lapse rate is much greater than the adiabatic lapse rate (9.8 °C/km).
+- Very unstable: The temperature lapse rate is much greater than the adiabatic lapse rate (9.8 °C/km).
 Air at ground level is buoyant and will rise rapidly.